lxndr128/raspberry_project/README.md

 # raspberry

-Time controlling by barcode.
+Program for time controlling by barcode.
 Project based on raspberry pi.
+Just prototype.